zarans1906-hue/Invoice-Auto/README.md

 ---

-# 📖 Usage
+## 📖 Usage

-Before sending item data, the bot will first ask for the delivery destination.

-Reply with the destination name once, then continue by sending the item list.

----
+1. Start the bot on Telegram
+2. When prompted, reply with the **delivery destination** name
+3. Send your item list — one item per line

-## ✅ Supported Input Formats
+### ✅ Supported Input Formats

-Each line represents one item.

-Examples:
+The bot accepts multiple formats for flexibility:

 ```text
 Indomie 5 3000